wasisheikh1810/backstage/README.md

 # DESCRIPTION
-A demo project for open platform for building developer portals {build in nodjs}
+Its a demo project for open platform for building developer portal {build in nodjs}

 # Requirements